 Long, Tall Texans (Diana Palmer)

 Written by Diana Palmer, Long, Tall Texans is a contemporary romance series about self-willed women and the raunchy cowboys in the fictional town of Jacobsville, Texas.
 It has now over 50 books since its first title, “The Founding Father”, was released in 2003.
 Palmer also released other single novels and series such as Wyoming, Soldier of Fortune, and Hutton & Co. to delight every romance reader around.
+On the other hand, Inuyasha is one of the longest-running manga series that hit the world by storm.

 Those are some of the longest-running book series that may take many hours in your day but are undoubtedly worth your time.
 Happy reading!